 Sara Russell graduated Summa Cum Laude from high school and college.
 Where else could you find that information other than a website bio?
-As an actress, she performed with Chicago theater companies including Timeline Theatre, The House Theatre of Chicago and Babes with Blades.
+As an actress, she performed with Chicago theater companies including Timeline Theatre, The House Theatre of Chicago, and Babes with Blades.
 She was part of the Non-Equity Jeff Award winning ensembles of Angus, Thongs, and Full-Frontal Snogging at The Griffin Theatre and The Sparrow with the House.
 She performed as Helen Keller in The Miracle Worker with Texas Shakespeare Festival.
-They toured the show to Beijing, China as part of the American Drama Festival at Peking University.
+She toured with the show to Beijing, China as part of the American Drama Festival at Peking University.
 Sara built a network marketing business while caring for her young son and promoted to the level of Regional Vice President.
 She is passionate about helping others design a life of intention and runs a Facebook group called 'Whole Living with the Sarakeet' where she curates discussion on self-care topics that feed the mind, body and spirit.
-John and Sara have been married for 15 years and have traveled to 12 National Parks.
-They hope one day to see all 59.
-They live with their son, Owen, in Chicago where she is active in her church and the homeschool community.
-She often fantasizes about grabbing her two boys and running away in an RV for a year or two, but is content for now to sit on the big shoulders of this churning, addictive, vibrant city.
+John and Sara have been married for 15 years and have traveled to 14 National Parks.
+They hope one day to see all 61.
+After nearly 16 years in Chicago, they recently returned to her childhood hometown in Florida where they get lots of time watching birds and looking at the trees.
+She sometimes misses the big shoulders of Chicago, but is settling into the endless Summer style of life and appreciating all the new-found family time.